QubitPi/neo4j-browser/README.md

 ## Development

-Running Neo4j Browser locally requires Node.js (^12.4.0) and for dependencies we use yarn (`npm install -g yarn`).
+Running Neo4j Browser locally requires Node.js (^12.4.0, below 18) and for dependencies we use yarn (`npm install -g yarn`).
 To install dependencies and then start the development server at `http://localhost:8080`:

+> To switch node version with a version manager, please try [nvm](https://qubitpi.github.io/hashicorp-aws/blog/nvm)

 ```shell
 yarn install